Victim Advocacy Center

 You Have Options.

-If you are a victim/survivor of power-based personal violence and/or bullying, and wish to speak confidentially with an Osprey Advocate about your options, request an appointment below or call 609-849-8473 (24/7/365).
-At this time, Advocacy meetings can be held via Zoom Conferencing, by phone or in-person (masks mandatory).
+If you are a victim/survivor of power-based personal violence and/or bullying, and wish to speak confidentially with an WGSC Advocate about your options, you can request an appointment below or call 609-626-3611.
+At this time, Advocacy meetings can be held via Zoom Conferencing, by phone or in-person.